mohamedsillahkanu/FE-2023-examples/run example basic illustration.md

+## Step-by-step explanation of running a simple simulation script to analyzing climate and vector (mosquito) dynamics is to understand how environmental factors and vector behaviors influence the transmission of vector-borne diseases, such as malaria.##

 ### Step 1: Open MobaXterm on your computer, select 'Start Local Terminal' or use the SSH option, and log in to Quest using your credentials."

 ![Login](https://raw.githubusercontent.com/mohamedsillahkanu/FE-2023-examples/main/Login.png)